photoprism/photoprism-docs/docs/getting-started/proxies/apache-2.md

     ProxyRequests off
     ```

-Their [official documentation](https://httpd.apache.org/docs/2.4/mod/mod_proxy_wstunnel.html) explains in detail, how to configure Apache Web Server 2.4 to reverse proxy WebSockets.
+The [official documentation](https://httpd.apache.org/docs/2.4/mod/mod_proxy_wstunnel.html) explains in detail, how to configure Apache Web Server 2.4 to reverse proxy WebSockets.

 !!! attention
     When installing PhotoPrism on a public server outside your home network, please **always run it